markstock/estOLS/README.md

 ![linearregression](ols_example.png?raw=true "Linear regression sample")

 Practical problems typically consist of a large number of samples, and more than one dimension of inputs (x), or "explanatory variables."
-A curve, plane, or hyperplane is then found to best fit the observations.
-That is what ordinary least squares finds.
+Ordinary least squares finds the curve, plane, or hyperplane that best fits the observations.

 ## Ways to do this
 Excel's `linest` command will solve single and multiple linear regression problems, see [here](https://support.microsoft.com/en-us/office/linest-function-84d7d0d9-6e50-4101-977a-fa7abf772b6d).